Bagan95/FadeFrameUI/README.md

-# FadeFrameUI
+# FadeFrameUI - Works on 1.12.1 and Turtle WoW
 This addon will change the transparency of the player frame, minimap, action bars and buff icon based on the following conditions:
 - *if full health & mana, no target and out of combat.*

-This addon works on 1.12.1 versions and Turtle WoW.

 This is 20% (default) transparency.